St. Bonaventure High School: Academics

-During the 2016–2017 academic year, 85 percent of St. Bonaventure students who took AP examinations earned scores of 3 or higher, this demonstrating college-level competency in a given subject.

 Athletics

 St. Bonaventure High School athletic teams are nicknamed the Seraphs.
 The school is a member of the CIF Southern Section (CIF-SS), competing in the Tri-County Athletic Association for all sports except football and in the Marmonte Football Association for football.
 SBHS is known for its many state and section championships, particularly in football.

 The Seraphs girls' soccer team won CIF-SS championships in 1998 (shared with Maranatha High School of Pasadena) and 2021.

 The St. Bonaventure softball team won CIF-SS titles in 2014, 2015, and 2021.

 Football

 From 2002 to 2009, the St. Bonaventure football team competed in the Channel League as the only private school among six members.
 During that time, the Seraphs won every league game.
 However, the team was forced to forfeit its undefeated league championship in 2009 due to the use of an ineligible player.

 For the 2010 season, St. Bonaventure and rival private school Oaks Christian School were placed into the Marmonte League for football, a grouping consisting mostly of large public schools.
 The Seraphs continued their success, sharing the 2010 league title with Oaks Christian and Westlake High School, all with identical 8-1 conference records.

 St. Bonaventure won two California state football championships back to back in 2007 and 2008.
 The Seraphs also hold ten CIF Southern Section championships dating back to 1968.